 Can Beginners Weld Butt Joints?

-Absolutely—start square on thin stock with MIG.
-Practice alignment; it’ll click fast.
+Yes.
+Start with a square butt on thin stock using MIG.
+Practice your alignment on scrap metal, and it’ll click fast.

 How Thick Can You Go with a Butt Joint?